My first cycling goal for 2021 goal is capturing Durham Destroyer Triple Crown.

 A epic challenge route designed for intermediate to advanced gravel riders using 40C or wider tires.
 A variety of terrain ranging from gravel roads to gnarly unmaintained roads, single track and quiet country roads.
 This is an adventure route that requires appropriate fitness, preparation and skill.
 Total actual elevation is closer to 4000m rather than the value estimated by RWGPS.Tiaga Varella-Cid, Ride with GPS

 Although designed as a one-day ride for the truly epic rider, the route itself can easily be broken into numerous smaller routes.
-My plan for the day, 110km, veering NE just after the 50km marker, rejoining the loop in Creemore for the return home.
+My plan for the day, 110km, veering NE just after the 50km marker, rejoining the loop in Creemore for returning home.

 Unfortunately, due to some crazy winds, a late start, and a few too many Kodak moments, I turned south at the 225km marker, ending with a 75km loop instead.